MCP Usage Guide¶

 analyze_changed_pathsfor PRs, not full analysis. - Prefer

-get_finding/get_remediationfor one finding instead of raisingdetail_levelon larger lists. - Set
+get_finding/get_remediationfor one finding instead of raisingdetail_levelon larger lists. - Keep

 "production-only"/source_kindfilters to cut test/fixture noise. - Use